 There’s something surreal and magical about waterfalls.
 Watching the powerful water plunge off a rocky ledge it somehow clears my mind and completely relaxes me.
 I love the smell of the forest, I love the roaring sound of the water and I love admiring its beauty.

 I read somewhere that there is a scientific reason why we love waterfalls.
 Something to do with moving or rushing water giving off negative energy – which weirdly gives us positive vibes!?
-It’s one of the reasons why we feel so good after a long hot shower.
+It’s one of the reasons why we feel good after a shower.

 But anyway, here I was sharing my love of waterfalls with the little people in my life; so I decided to show my niece and nephew two out of the four waterfalls on the trail.
 You can actually follow the rough riverside paths if you want more of an adventure, but there are moments when the path hugs the cliff on one side with a scary drop on the other – the kids are pretty young and the trail can take a few hours to walk so I stuck to the marked trail on the higher ground.